 Family Group Decision Making

-Family Group Decision Making (FGDM) recognizes the importance of involving family groups in decision making about children who need protection or care.
-It can be initiated by child welfare agencies whenever a critical decision about a child is required.
-In FGDM processes, a trained coordinator who is independent of the case brings together the family group and the members.
-FGDM processes position the family group to lead decision making and the statutory authorities agree to support family group plans that adequately address agency concerns.
-FGDM processes actively seek the collaboration and leadership of family groups in crafting and implementing plans that support the safety, permanency and well-being of children.
+Family group Decision making (FGDM) is a family centered process that recognizes the importance of involving family groups in decision making about children who need protection or care.
+FGDM can be initiated by child welfare agencies whenever a critical decision about a child is required.
+In FGDM processes, a trained coordinator who is independent of the case brings together the family group and members.
+The processes position the family group to lead decision making and the agency agrees to support family group plans that adequately address the agency’s concerns for child safety, wellbeing, and permanency.

 FGDM in Minnesota

 Grant funding to support the implementation and spread of FGDM in Minnesota has been available since January 2000.
 Grants are available to qualified county and tribal agencies in response to a Request for Proposals (RFP) initiated by the Minnesota Department of Human Services (DHS).
 Future RFP’s will be posted on the DHS web page.

 The FGDM grant initiative for calendar years 2016 and 2017 is implemented in partnership with 15 county grantees representing a total of 52 county agencies and four tribes.
 A listing of grantee’s and county/tribal partners.